nextstrain/ncov/narratives/ncov_sit-rep_2020-04-17.md

 <!-- This is left-side text 9-->
 # [Related outbreaks across the Rocky Mountain West](https://nextstrain.org/ncov/north-america/2020-04-17?c=division&d=tree,map&f_country=USA&f_division=Idaho,Utah&label=clade:A2&m=div&p=full&r=division)

 There have also been several introductions to the Rocky Mountain West.
-Zooming in, we see a well-resolved transmission chain making its way across Idaho.
+Zooming in, we see a well-resolved transmission chain, with several sequences from Idaho.
 Notably, this set of cases is flanked by a cluster of cases from Utah, demonstrating a close relationship between these two outbreaks.

 <!-- This is no right-side text -->